vmware-labs/node-replicated-kernel/doc/src/development/Testing.md

    `kernel/src/integration_main.rs` with the used feature name as an annotation.
    It may also be possible to re-use an existing xmain function, in that case make not of the feature name used to include it.
-1. Add a runner function to `kernel/tests/integration-test.rs` that builds the kernel with the cargo feature runs it and checks the output.
+1. Add a runner function to one of the files in `kernel/tests` that builds the kernel with the cargo feature runs it and checks the output.

 Integration tests are divided into categories and named accordingly (partially